Better together

 "The tools don't have to be one monolith.
 They have to agree about the client — that's the whole trick, and it's the one thing bolted-together stacks can't do."

-One login, three doors
+One login, five doors

 Your account already opens all of them